dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/httpfs/s3api.md

 ### Hive Partitioning

-DuckDB also offers support for the [Hive partitioning scheme](../../data/partitioning/hive_partitioning), which is available when using HTTP(S) and S3 endpoints.
+DataMiner also offers support for the [Hive partitioning scheme](../../data/partitioning/hive_partitioning), which is available when using HTTP(S) and S3 endpoints.

 ## Writing

 Writing to S3 uses the multipart upload API.
-This allows DuckDB to robustly upload files at high speed.
+This allows DataMiner to robustly upload files at high speed.
 Writing to S3 works for both CSV and Parquet:

 ```sql
 COPY table_name TO 's3://bucket/file.extension';